How to Learn Linux Step by Step: A guide for beginners

 What is raspberry pi for?

-The Raspberry Pi is a low-cost, tiny computer plugs into a computer monitor or TV and uses a standard keyboard and mouse.
+The Raspberry Pi is a low-cost, tiny computer that plugs into a computer monitor or TV and uses a standard keyboard and mouse.
 It is a capable device that allows people of all generations to explore computing and develop programs like Scratch and Python.
 Also, learn Linux!

 Where is raspberry pi used?